 - Step Into Chinese

 ‘Step Into Chinese is a flexible language-mining tool to assist English speakers seeking to understand Chinese language.
 Flashcards can be created/deleted by F5/F6 keys at any time, and the flashcards, themselves, can be displayed in four different styles.
 The application data structure contains over 26 000 modern Chinese words and concepts, corresponding to over 8 300 separate Chinese characters’.
+Scroll down to find the program listing.

 - Tai Hao Le !
 Learn Chinese